 Clients of these agencies have also received laptops and desktops that have been refurbished, with Microsoft Windows 10 System and Office compatable software installed.

 - Community Agencies

 - North Yarra Landcare Network

-- over 160 refurbished computers were upcycled to local individuals and communities in need,
+- refurbished computers were upcycled to local individuals and communities in need,

-- over 800 working systems were checked for integrity and resource value before distribution to approved local exporters for resale in overseas markets
+- working systems that were checked for integrity and resource value before distribution to approved local exporters for resale in overseas markets

 - an e-waste collection services for business and government organisations